saviornt/Versai/docs/Models_DLC.md

 }
 ```

+> Note: The above manifest needs to be updated/merged with the actual sample model's manifest.json for accuracy.

 ---

 ### 4. Integration with Core Versai Game

 **In-Game Flow:**

 1. **Plugin Browser** (main menu or in-universe “Observatory”) — scans `VersaiPlugins/` and `Saved/Plugins/`
 2. **One-click Install** — copies folder + registers in SaveGame
 3. **Hot-Swap** — from the HUD, player can switch active model mid-training or in inference mode